roma-glushko/genart-prompts/objects.md

 - a magpie
 - a martin
 - a osprey
-- anostrich
+- an ostrich
-- anowl
+- an owl
 - a parakeet
-- a parrot
-- a pelican
-- a penguin
-- a pigeon
-- a puffin
 - a quail
 - a quetzal
 - a raven